Walter W. Granger: Later career

 As assistant curator of the museum's Department of Vertebrate Paleontology, Granger was sufficiently free of administrative duties that for many years he could spend an average of five months a year in the field, mostly in the American West, as well as write two or three important papers each year.
 In 1921, he went to China and Mongolia as chief paleontologist of the museum's third expedition there.
 Under the direction of Johan Gunnar Andersson, Granger helped open and begin excavating the site at Zhoukoudian that yielded "Peking Man" (Homo erectus pekinensis).
 The initial discovery of a hominid tooth at Zhoukoudian was made in 1921 by another paleontologist, Otto Zdansky.

 Granger's work in China also took him to the Three Gorges area of the Yangtze River, but his five expeditions in 1922, 1923, 1925, 1927 and 1928 into the Gobi Desert of Mongolia in association with the legendary Roy Chapman Andrews led to Granger's most famous discoveries, including Velociraptor, Oviraptor and Protoceratops, dinosaur finds that the public tended to associate with the more famous Andrews.

 Granger became Curator of Fossil Mammals at the museum in 1927 and also took the post of Curator of Paleontology in the museum's Department of Asiatic Exploration and Research.
 In 1935, he became president of the prestigious Explorers Club.

 Although Granger was one of the foremost paleontologists of his time, he did not receive a formal academic degree until 1932 when Middlebury College in Vermont awarded him an honorary doctorate.

 Personal life

 Granger married a cousin, Anna Deane Granger (1874–1952), in 1904.
 They had no children.
 Granger died in 1941 of heart failure in Lusk, Wyoming, while on a field expedition.
 His ashes were scattered on his mother's grave in Pleasant View Cemetery in his hometown of Middletown Springs, Vermont.

 Legacy

 Granger's career was one of solid accomplishment in the field of collecting and analyzing fossils.
 Involved with some of the most important dinosaurian and mammalian fossil discoveries of his time, he labored mostly outside the public's eye, respected by his peers as possibly, in the words of his colleague George Gaylord Simpson, "the greatest collector of fossil vertebrates that ever lived."
 Following Granger's death, the museum renamed its Asiatic Hall of Fossils the "Walter Granger Memorial Hall."

+Lophocion grangeri, a phenacodontid from the Paleocene of Wyoming, was named after Granger, who find the type specimen in 1912.